 Although WHOIS details must be valid, it is sometimes allowed to hide the domain owner’s details in public WHOIS.
 This tool is called Whois privacy protection, or a domain privacy tool.
 Domain registrars replace the registrant contact information with the info of their privacy protection service.

 It is provided in order to protect you from potential spam or identity theft, as your personal information is not available on the Internet.

 Whois details are important during the validation process of certificates.

 As the validation procedure differs depending on the validation types of certificates, the importance of Whois information varies as well.

 For this type of certificates Whois email address can be used to determine an approval email.
 If Whois information does not comprise any administrative email addresses needed for validation, a certificate can be approved via generic email addresses:

-Any other information (for instance, contact details) should be actual and valid as it can be checked, especially, if the certificate is set for a manual review (brand validation) by Comodo.
+Any other information (for instance, contact details) should be actual and valid as it can be checked, especially, if the certificate is set for a manual review (brand validation) by Comodo (now Sectigo).

 Organization Validation or Extended Validation certificates:

-As the domain ownership is verified for all Comodo certificates, the certificates can be validated via email (Whois and 5 generic email addresses).
+As the domain ownership is verified for all Comodo (now Sectigo) certificates, the certificates can be validated via email (Whois and 5 generic email addresses).

 However, Whois information may be checked manually, so it is necessary to ensure that the information is accurate and up-to-date.